(and this future looks promising!)

-VPaint is an experimental vector graphics editor based on the Vector Animation Complex (VAC), a technology developed by a collaboration of researchers at Inria and the University of British Columbia, featured at SIGGRAPH 2015.
+VPaint is an experimental prototype based on the Vector Graphics Complex, a technology developed by a collaboration of researchers at Inria and the University of British Columbia.
 It allows you to create resolution-independent illustrations and animations using innovative techniques.

-DISCLAIMER: VPaint 1.6, or any upcoming 1.x release, is considered BETA.
-It lacks plenty of useful features commonly found in other editors, and you should expect glitches and crashes once in a while.
+DISCLAIMER: VPaint is considered BETA, and always will: it lacks plenty of useful features commonly found in other editors, and you should expect glitches and crashes once in a while.
 It is distributed primarily for research purposes, and for curious artists interested in early testing of cutting-edge but unstable technology.

 With VPaint, the lines composing your illustration or animation are not Bezier curves, but hand-drawn curves called edges.
 You can conveniently set the width of drawn edges by holding CTRL.
 If you are using a pen tablet, VPaint can use the pressure information to generate edges with variable width.